Showing posts with label fly. Show all posts

 Day 4: Friday, December 22, 1989

-We were going to Epcot but it poured rain, so we decided to ride over to Cape Kennedy, where we took the bus tour to the launch pad.
+We were going to Epcot, but it poured, so we decided to ride over to Cape Kennedy and take the bus tour to the launch pad.

-We saw a Coke Cola shop that still served Coke in a glass bottle.
+We saw a Coca-Cola shop that still served Coke in a glass bottle.

-There was a clown making characters out of balloons and he gave my daughter a balloon.
+There was a clown making balloon animals, and he gave my daughter one.

 We dined one night at the Polynesian Hotel Restaurant.